-\paragraph{Semantic and Open-Set Attribution Frameworks.} Recent research explores semantic alignment and open-set detection to generalize across diverse generators.
-Zhu et al.~\cite{zhu2025maid} propose MAID, a framework-agnostic attribution method that extracts Diffusion Model Activations (DMA) by treating pre-trained diffusion models as denoising autoencoders.
+\paragraph{Semantic and Open-Set Attribution Frameworks.} To generalize across diverse generators, recent research explores semantic alignment, which disentangles generator-specific artifacts from image semantics, and open-set detection, which extends attribution to generators unseen at training time.
+Zhu et al.~\cite{zhu2025maid} propose MAID, a framework-agnostic attribution method that extracts diffusion model activations by treating pre-trained diffusion models as denoising autoencoders.
 These activations encode model-specific patterns without requiring white-box access or prompts, supporting both detection and attribution.
 SemGIR~\cite{semgir2024} employs semantic-guided image regeneration: a candidate image is captioned, regenerated via text-to-image synthesis, and compared with its reconstruction using CLIP-based encoders.
 This forces the detector to focus on generator-specific artifacts rather than prompt semantics and achieves strong cross-generator generalization.
-Cioni et al.~\cite{clipfeat2024} move beyond frequency-based fingerprints by leveraging intermediate representations of large ViT-based models such as CLIP and DINOv2.
-Their open-set attribution framework combines linear probing and k-nearest neighbors with confidence- or distance-based rejection to identify images from unseen generators, providing a unified and retraining-free solution across GAN and diffusion sources.
+Cioni et al.~\cite{clipfeat2024} move beyond frequency-based fingerprints by leveraging intermediate representations of large ViT-based models such as CLIP and DINO.
+Their open-set attribution framework combines linear probing and $k$-nearest neighbors with confidence-based or distance-based rejection to identify images from unseen generators, providing a unified and retraining-free solution across GAN and diffusion sources.